w7sst/MorseRunner/README.md

 design discussions, compile instructions, coding standards, release criteria, etc.
 This will also include details on adding a new contest to Morse Runner.
 Is this implemented within github or elsewhere?

+- [ ] **Localization/Internationalization** - As time permits and resources become available,
+consider providing multiple language support to MRCE.
+Please let the development know if you have experience in adding multi-language support to Delphi-based or Lazarus-based applications.

 - [ ] **User-defined contests** - Explore notion of user-defined contests using a contest configuration file.
 Perhaps a yaml file?
 Can this be similar to N1MM contest definition file?